-Best nonfiction book: Discover Your Inner Economist: Use Incentives to Fall in Love, Survive Your Next Meeting and Motivate Your Dentist
+Best Nonfiction Book: Discover Your Inner Economist: Use Incentives to Fall in Love, Survive Your Next Meeting and Motivate Your Dentist by Tyler Cowen

 Discover Your Inner Economist is one of those books that’s full of surprising psychological truths and unexpected research results.
 A good number of them are super practical, too.
 And, what’s even cooler than that: this book isn’t a copycat–it’s an original idea for a book, at least as far as I can tell.